Mega Cat Studios

-Mega Cat Studios is an American video game development and publishing company located in Pittsburgh, Pennsylvania.
+Mega Cat Studios is an American video game developer and publisher located in Pittsburgh, Pennsylvania.
 It was founded in 2015 by James Deighan, Nick Mann, and Zack Manko.

 Mega Cat develops and publishes games for computers, consoles, virtual reality, and physical copy games for video game consoles, such as the Sega Genesis and the Nintendo Entertainment System.
 The company also publishes physical releases for other retro developers, such as Old Towers by Retrosouls.
+As of 2024, they are also the primary developers of the Backyard Sports franchise after it was rebooted the same year by its current rightsholder Playground Productions, beginning with a series of remasters of several games originally developed by series creator Humongous Entertainment followed by original titles beginning with Backyard Baseball (2026).